The 4 Types of Airspeed: How Each Works (Complete Guide)

 Indicated Airspeed (IAS)

 If true airspeed remains constant, and the only variable to change is the aircraft’s altitude, at a higher altitude, the air is thinner and there are fewer molecules to enter the pitot tube and create pressure.
-The gauge will register a lower indicated airspeed.
+The airspeed indicator gauge will register a lower indicated airspeed.

 At a lower altitude, the air is denser, and the increase in molecules causes a higher pitot pressure which will translate to a higher indicated airspeed.